 Examinations

-To be eligible for the examination, the candidate must have finished or currently be enrilled in their final coursework with a minimum 3.0 GPA.
+To be eligible for the examination, the candidate must have finished or currently be enrolled in their final coursework.
 If applicable, the thesis should be complete, with input from the graduate committee.
 Students must be enrolled in at least 1 credit hour in the semester in which they graduate.

 MA - Thesis